 Drive: 4WD | 0-62mph: 5.5secs | Top speed: 143mph | Power: 261hp | Torque: 360Nm

 Strictly speaking, this isn’t quite a hot hatch.
 The Toyota GR Yaris is a weird, bespoke type of car called a homologation special and while it might say ‘Yaris’ on the back and it has Yaris-shaped lamps clusters, almost every panel on it is different to the base supermini and it also has a completely unique chassis.
-It’s therefore a very special model with one minor point to note – it’s sold as a less practical 3-door only – but you will not get many finer driving experiences from anything else than you would from the GR Yaris.
+It’s therefore a very special model with 1 minor point to note – it’s sold as a less practical 3-door hatchback only – but you will not get many finer driving experiences from anything else than you would from the 4-wheel-drive GR Yaris.
 Not even on sports vehicles and supercars which are many times more expensive per month to lease than the Toyota.
-And as it has a hatchback-shaped body, even though it’s an impractical and small one, then it takes the coveted top spot on our list.
+And as it has a hatchback-shaped body, even though it’s an impractical and small one, then utterly outstanding GR Yaris takes the coveted top spot on our list.

 Take a look at the latest hot offers in our full range of hatchback leasing deals.